 - a.
-A minimum total of 122 term credit hours (125 for art majors, 123 for dance and theatre majors, and 124 or 125 for music majors seeking the Bachelor of Music). - b.
-Each student with a major in Meadows School of the Arts will complete, as a cocurricular requirement, three term credit hours of coursework within Meadows but outside the division in which he or she is a major.
+A minimum total of 122 term credit hours (125 for art majors seeking the Bachelor of Fine Arts, 123 for dance and theatre majors, and 124 or 125 for music majors seeking the Bachelor of Music).
+No more than two term credit hours from the Wellness category of the General Education Curriculum may count toward degree completion. - b.
+Each student with a major in Meadows School of the Arts will complete, as a cocurricular requirement, at least three term credit hours of coursework within Meadows but outside the division in which he or she is a major.